Brooks Wackerman: Avenged Sevenfold (2015–present)

 On November 4, 2015, it was revealed that Wackerman was the new drummer for Avenged Sevenfold.
 Brooks was working with the band one year prior to the official announcement because the band wanted to "fit in" with the new drummer.
-Like the previous drummer Arin Ilejay, but unlike the rest of the band members, he currently does not have a stage name.
+Like his predecessors Mike Portnoy and Arin Ilejay, but unlike the rest of the band members, he doesn't have a stage name.
 His first full-length album with the band was their October 2016 release The Stage, which showcased his progressive metal style of drumming, often using fast double kicks and blast beats.

 Other projects

 Alongside Terry Bozzio, Wackerman contributed drums and percussion for Korn's untitled album.
-He is the frontman for Hot Potty.
 Wackerman is also the drummer for the Innocent, a thrash metal band featuring bassist Ryan Sinn (formerly of Angels & Airwaves and the Distillers), vocalist Brandan Schieppati (Bleeding Through), and guitarist Dave Nassie (No Use for a Name).
 In March 2008, Wackerman joined Korn guitarist James "Munky" Shaffer's newest solo project, experimental industrial rock band Fear and the Nervous System, alongside vocalist Steve Krolikowski (Repeater), Billy Gould (Faith No More), Leopold Ross (Error), and Zac Baird (Korn, Billy Goat).
 Brooks also played drums for Avril Lavigne.
 Brooks filled in for Travis Barker during Blink-182's 2013 tour of Australia in the Soundwave festival as well as their sideshows.
-Brooks was hired to record drums on former Blink-182 member Tom DeLonge's debut solo album To the Stars, appearing on the track "New World".
+Brooks was hired to record drums on Blink-182 member Tom DeLonge's debut solo album To the Stars...
+Demos, Odds and Ends.

 Wackerman formerly fronted Kidneys alongside fellow Tenacious D band member John Spiker.
-Initially, his brother, John Wackerman played with Kidneys, but he would later be replaced by Todd Hennig (Death By Stereo).
+Initially, his brother, John Wackerman played with Kidneys, but he would later be replaced by Todd Hennig (Death by Stereo).
 A full-length self-titled album was released in 2007, and another album in 2012, entitled Hold Your Fire, is available for digital download.
 The band parted ways in 2012.

-Wackerman appeared in The Suicide Machines "S.O.S." music video in place of drummer Derek Grant, due to Grant's refusal to appear in photos or videos.
+Wackerman appeared in the Suicide Machines' "S.O.S." music video in place of drummer Derek Grant, due to Grant's refusal to appear in photos or videos.